What is Haven?

 Other Important Information:

-- To avoid technical issues, please use any major web browser, other than INTERNET EXPLORER, released within the previous two years.
+- To avoid technical issues, please use any major web browser released within the previous two years, other than INTERNET EXPLORER.

 Question: How do I login?

-Answer: You will login by visiting the ONLINE PREVENTION PORTAL.
+Answer: You will login by visiting the Online Programs Homepage.
 You will need your VT PID and password to enter the site.
 This is the same username (PID) and password you would use to access your VT e-mail.
-If you do not know your username (PID) password, please visit: https://my.vt.edu/accounts/new/pid or call (540) 231-4357.
+If you do not know your username (PID) password, please visit the Create PID website or call (540) 231-4357.

 The first time you enter the Haven site you will need to complete the registration form in order to create an account.
 You will not need to create an additional login or password.
 You may login and out of the site after completing each section.
 Section ends are marked with a Next button.
-ALWAYS, ALWAYS login through ICON, never go directly to the Haven site or you will get an error message when logging in.
+ALWAYS LOGIN THROUGH EVERFI, never go directly to the Haven site or you will get an error message when logging in.

 Question: I believe I need accommodations to fulfill the requirements of this program.
 Who do I need to contact?